-The limits of detection (LODs), for each element, on both Teflon and quartz filters, were evaluated as 3 times the standard deviation of element concentrations measured in at least six different field blanks for each substrate.
-For the elements not detectable on blanks, the LOD was evaluated as 3 times the minimum detectable level of the instruments.
+The Limits Of Detection (LODs), for each element, on both Teflon and quartz filters, were evaluated as three times the standard deviation of element concentrations measured in at least six different field blanks for each substrate.
+For the elements not detectable on blanks, the LOD was evaluated as three times the minimum detectable level of the instruments.

-Repeatability was determined by measuring of Micromatter standards (in the laboratories using them) and PM{10} samples collected on Teflon and quartz substrates.
-The repeatability on samples was obtained performing at least six different measurements (also on different days) by removing and reinstalling the samples in the analyser after each measurement.
+Repeatability was determined by measuring of Micromatter standards (in the laboratories using them) and PM10 155 samples collected on Teflon and quartz substrates.
+The repeatability on samples was obtained performing at least six different measurements (also in different days) by removing and reinstalling the samples in the analyser after each measurement.

-2.4 Intercomparison approach for Teflon and quartz substrates
+2.4 Inter-comparison approach for Teflon and quartz substrates

-The datasets described in Sect.
-2.2 were analysed by the different laboratories using their typical "home protocol", and the concentrations of the different elements on daily PM{10} Teflon substrates were compared in ng cm-2 after blank subtraction.
-Concentrations for As, Se, Mo, Cd, Te, and I were almost always lower than the LODs, and these elements were excluded from the comparison.
+160 The datasets described in Section 2.2 were analysed by the different laboratories using their typical "home protocol" and the concentrations of the different elements on daily $PM{10}$ Teflon substrates were compared in ng cm-2 ng/cm-after blank subtraction.
+Concentrations for As, Se, Mo, Cd, Te, and I were almost always lower than the LODs and these elements were excluded from the comparison.
 Ga and Ba were measurable in some samples but were included only in the ISAC-CNR protocol and were not further processed in this intercomparison.
-In total, 20 elements were considered in this comparison work: Na, Mg, Al, Si, P, S, Cl, K, Ca, Ti, Cr, Mn, Fe, Ni, Cu, Zn, Br, Rb, Sr, and Pb.
+In total, twenty elements were considered in this 165 comparison work: Na, Mg, Al, Si, P, S, Cl, K, Ca, Ti, Cr, Mn, Fe, Ni, Cu, Zn, Br, Rb, Sr, Pb.

-Daily PM10 samples collected simultaneously on Teflon and quartz substrates were analysed, with blank subtraction, by the different laboratories to estimate the correlations between measurements on the two substrates and the ratios of concentrations.
-This was done for all elements but Si, which was obviously not measurable on quartz filters.
-The aim was to determine correction coefficients to be used for determination of element concentration in quartz samples starting from the calibration of ED-XRF carried out on Teflon substrates.
-When concentrations on quartz substrates need to be determined, the normal protocol used for Teflon substrates can be applied and the average ratios used to correct measured concentrations after blank subtraction.
+Daily PM10 samples collected simultaneously on Teflon and quartz substrates were analysed, with blank subtraction, by the different laboratory to estimate the correlations between measurements on the two substrates and the ratios of concentrations.
+This was done for all elements but Si. which was obviously not measurable on quartz filters.
+The aim was to determine correction coefficients to be used for determination of element concentration in quartz samples 170 starting from the calibration of ED-XRF carried out on Teflon substrates.
+When concentrations on quartz substrates need to be determined, to normal protocol used for Teflon substrates can be applied and these average ratios used to correct measured concentrations after blank subtraction.
 This is possible for elements that are linearly correlated when detected on the two substrates, provided that the ratios can be determined with reasonably small standard errors.
-The latter can be used because the final analytical uncertainty for measurements on quartz substrates will be the quadratic sum (assuming random independent errors) of the uncertainty resulting from the correction coefficients and that coming from the calibration on Teflon substrates.
+The latter because the final analytical uncertainty for measurements on quartz substrates will be the quadratic sum (assuming random 175 independent errors) of the uncertainty resulting from the correction coefficients and that coming from the calibration on Teflon substrates.